Book Review: Mastery by Robert Greene

 What should I read from Robert Greene?

 Robert Greene is a renowned author of books about power, strategy, and human nature.
-Robert Greene’s most renowned books, such as “The 48 Laws of Power,” “Mastery,” and “The 33 Strategies of War” are must-reads for entrepreneurs looking to gain an edge in their endeavors.
+Robert Greene’s most prominent books, such as “The 48 Laws of Power,” “Mastery,” and “The 33 Strategies of War” are must-reads for entrepreneurs looking to gain an edge in their endeavors.
 For book lovers seeking self-help advice, his books provide insight into the mindsets needed to succeed.

 What are the levels of Mastery Robert Greene?